imrishabhmehrotra/imrishabhmehrotra/README.md

 <!-- Introduction Section -->
 <p align="center">
   <samp>
-    Hi, I'm Rishabh Mehrotra, a passionate Full Stack developer from India.
     I'm currently working on multiple projects with a focus on web development.
 I love to collaborate on open-source projects and explore new technologies.
 Connect with me on social media or check out my portfolios to learn more about my work.
   </samp>
   <br />
   <br />